Allupeng/scip-learning/ch01/1.1.6/exercise/exercise.md

 `(test 0 (p))`

 What behavior will Ben observe with an interpreter that uses applicative-order evaluation?
 What behavior will he observe with an interpreter that uses normal-order evaluation?
 Explain your answer.
-(Assume that the evaluation rule for the special form if is the same whether the interpreter is using normal or applicative order: The predicate expression is evaluated fifirst, and the result determines whether to evaluate the consequent or the alternative expression.)
+(Assume that the evaluation rule for the special form if is the same whether the interpreter is using normal or applicative order: The predicate expression is evaluated first, and the result determines whether to evaluate the consequent or the alternative expression.)

 ### solution